 Seminar attendance requirements

-Students are urged to select a research project early in their program, in consultation with a faculty member approved by the department.
+Students are urged to select a research project early in their programs, in consultation with faculty members approved by the department.
 A written research proposal and oral defense of the student's proposed research should be completed early in the third quarter of study.
 A comprehensive plan for completion of the degree will be approved at this time.

 Registration and tuition after normative time

-Our program design is for M.S. degree students to finish within the normative time of two years.
+This program is designed for M.S. degree students to finish within the normative time of two years.
 In certain circumstances, students may require slightly more time for completion.
-Students who are past the normative time for completing their degree must register for two units without a tuition waiver each quarter until they complete their degree.
+Students who are past the normative time for completing their degrees must register for two units without a tuition waiver each quarter, until they complete their degrees.
 After their normative time, students may request a one-year grace period that must be approved by the department faculty.

-The written thesis must demonstrate the completion of significant, original research and must be written in the format of an appropriate scientific journal where the manuscript is likely to be submitted for publication.
+The written thesis must be a completed significant, original research; and must be written in the format of an appropriate scientific journal as the manuscript is likely to be submitted for publication.